twnzl/nanium/README.md

 data structures and external data structures and to ensure no internal data leave the server and no invalid external data are stored to the database.

+#### ORM

+When your business entities derive from **NaniumObject**, they automatically get basic ORM functionality that is independent of the data source.
+Just load a record/object from any database and put it into the constructor of your business entity class.
+Or if you get data via the API, do the same and only valid properties with correct type, reach the entity and the database.
+If you do not want to use NaniumObject as a base class you can achieve the same with the static functions of **NaniumObject** like **init**.

+Maybe this will be extended in the future to provide additional features like property renaming or conditional property mapping or extended validation.

 ## Exception/Error handling

 If a service executor throws an Error, it can be caught as usual when using promises.
 Again, it does not matter whether